 2) Your right to access

-You will need to provide enough detail about yourself to enable us to identify your personal data, such as your name, address and what contact you have had with the Service.
+You will need to provide enough detail about yourself to enable us to identify your personal information, such as your name, address and what contact you have had with the Service.
 You will also need to provide us with a description of the information you are looking for to enable us to locate it.
 Please be as specific as you can to assist our search.

 Will there be a charge?